7db9a/immutag/README.md

 # Immutag

+See github.com/immutag/immutag.
+This repo will be drastically refactored, moved, or deleted.

 Exploring a 'mutable' and taggable content-addressable file system.
 This is under initial development.

 There are several libraries for tagging files.
 A couple that standout are [TMSU](https://github.com/oniony/TMSU), [squaretag](https://github.com/mdom/squaretag), and [tagspaces](https://github.com/tagspaces/tagspaces).
 They makes it easy to find files.
 They are useful for keeping track of content-addressable files, such as with [ipfs](https://github.com/ipfs).